 Produce Safety Alliance "Pistachio" Grower Training Course

-Fee includes the Produce Safety Alliance (PSA) Grower Training Manual and a certificate of course completion from AFDO, morning coffee both days, lunch on Day 1, and afternoon break on Day 1.
-Course ends at 12:30 pm on Day 2.
+Fee includes the Produce Safety Alliance (PSA) Grower Training Manual and a certificate of course completion from AFDO, morning coffee both days, and lunch on Day 1.
+Course ends at 12:00 noon on Day 2.
 There is no parking permit required at the course venue.
-Parking will be in the back parking lot (with overflow on side street).

 Transportation and Lodging

 Note: Registration is limited to the first 50 paid registrants and the trainee must be present for the full day and a half to receive a certificate.

 Trainers: Louise Ferguson, Linda J. Harris, and Bwalya Lungu, (all UC Davis)